Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Dwah!
 It’s garlic!
 Not the imitation Pizarka stuff, but actual garlic!”
 I waved it in the air in celebration.
 I had settled for Pizarka to give my dishes a similar taste, but nothing beat the real stuff.

 In any case, after Lady Kaguya had to attend to her other duties, Wen Lu and I gave Wen Zhi a devious smile.
-Knowing what came next, he shrank back in fear.
+Knowing what came next, he futilely covered himself up, a squeak of terror escaping his mouth.
 To be fair, it wasn’t always torture for him.
 There were numerous pressure points that did a variety of things.
 I was already well-versed in the ones that caused paralysis and loss of consciousness, so we went through those rather quickly in groups.
 Those pressure points stymied the flow of mana through the rest of one’s body.
 A lack of mana running through a body part resulted in a temporary shutdown.
 Of course, blocking mana to the head would result in a blackout, like oxygen deprivation.

-However, the one tricky part of pressure points was that the location often did not correspond to any obvious location.
+However, the one tricky part of pressure points was that the location often did not correspond to any obvious origin point.
+And the effects led to outcomes far different than what I had been taught.
 For example, a point located on the top of one’s feet, which improved blood circulation throughout the body in my previous world, ended up causing Wen Zhi’s feet to suck up mana from the ground.
 A point on the top of his head, which I had been taught to combat nausea and dizziness, had instead resulted in a boost in balance and steadiness.
 It was rather amusing how my prior knowledge sometimes translated so strangely in this world.

 A few locations appeared to have no impact on the mana flow itself but caused a sharp jolt of pain or worse, particularly the one that caused Wen Zhi to flap like a chicken.
 I had done this to a few enemies before but had never figured out how this worked.
 The ‘Gate’ specialists that were around studied Wen Zhi’s body as his arm continued to twitch uncontrollably.
 Their conclusion was that my mana had struck a nerve which caused vibrations through the tissue.
 Over time, the mana would disperse, causing the nerve to calm down.
 Wen Zhi was not happy during that hour of torture.